Our residency programs

 The Judge in Residence program offers a unique opportunity for the bench to impact, shape and influence the academic life of the Faculty of Business, Law and Arts.
 It also enables staff and students to learn from, and be advised by, influential leading jurists from Australia and internationally.
 Judges in residence may:

 - Assist at moot courts or provide expertise to postgraduates

 - Interact with the community-at-large.

-The program seeks to foster an ongoing exchange between the bench and the academy, thus informing and enhancing the School of Law and Justice’s pedagogy, scholarship and profile as a school that takes the ‘law in action’ as seriously as the ‘law in books’.
+The program seeks to foster an ongoing exchange between the bench and the academy, thus informing and enhancing the Faculty’s pedagogy, scholarship and profile as a school that takes the ‘law in action’ as seriously as the ‘law in books’.

 2019 and 2020: The Honourable Justice François Kunc

 The School of Law and Justice's third Judge in Residence was The Honourable Justice Francois Kunc, a member of the Supreme Court of New South Wales, Equity Division.
 He is past President of the Law and Literature Association of Australia, the General Editor of The Australian Law Journal and a member of the editorial board of the Journal of Equity.
 An accomplished musician, a papal knight and a true Renaissance man, The Honourable Justice Kunc is Deputy Chair of the SLJ’s Law Advisory Committee.